Outdoor Stewards of Oregon

 Responsibilities:

-• Assist in fee collection, camp host support, and providing information to users
+1. Campground Operations.
+Typical tasks: assists in fee collection, camp host support, providing information to users.

 Qualifications: